Karthik-Godhuru/Dsa-in-java/README.md

 - Complete the Striver A2Z DSA Sheet.
 - Improve Data Structures & Algorithms.
-- Solve 300+ coding problems.
+-  To Solve 300+ coding problems.
 - Prepare for Software Engineering interviews.
 - Build a strong GitHub portfolio.